Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Row space membership

-The approach is in two steps.
+The approach has two steps.
 First, \rowmemf{} shows how to solve the problem in case $\matr{A}$ has full row rank.
-Then, in \rowmem{}, we extend this to the general setting by means of two calls to the full row rank case.
+Then, in \rowmem{}, we extend this to the general setting by designing a reduction to several calls to the full row rank case.